WPP-Public/Potato-ACE/src/ace/components/combobox/README.md

 For convenience the ES6 class is exported as `Combobox` and the attribute names used by the class are exported as properties of `ATTRS`.

 After the event `DOMContentLoaded` is fired on `document` an instance of Combobox is instantiated within each `<ace-combobox>` element and an ID `ace-combobox-<n>` is added for any instance without one, where `<n>` is a unique integer.
-Once instantiation is complete a custom event `ace-combobox-ready` is dispatched on `window`.
+Once instantiation is complete a custom event `ace-combobox-ready` is dispatched to `window`.
 See the **Custom events** section below for more details.

 Combobox must have a descendant input box and will use a `<input>` with attribute `ace-combobox-input`.
 If no descendant has this attribute then the first decendant `<input>` will be used and given the attribute.
 It is strongly recommended that this `<input>` is given an accessible label using either `aria-label` or `aria-labelledby`.
 Similarly, Combobox must have a descendant list and will use a `<ul>` with attribute `ace-combobox-list`.
 If no descendant has this attribute then the first decendant `<ul>` will be used and given the attribute.
 It is strongly recommended that the `<ul>` is given an accessible label using `aria-label`, describing its options.

-The list can be empty upon instantiation and options can be dynamically added to, or removed from, it later as long as custom event `ace-combobox-update-options` is dispatched on the Combobox instance afterwards.
+The list can be empty upon instantiation and options can be dynamically added to, or removed from, it later as long as custom event `ace-combobox-update-options` is dispatched to the Combobox instance afterwards.

 ## Usage